Quaran-Team/server-Amazin/README.md

 ---

-The plan was to practice weekly agile sprints by creating an e-commerce product page(s) for 20-50 items in a very similar theme to that big one named after the giant river in South America.
+The goal was to practice weekly agile sprints by creating an e-commerce product page(s) for 20-50 items in a very similar theme to that big one named after the giant river in South America.

 Each team member has made contributions to both client (front - end) and server (back - end) sides of the project connecting their data to their components.